Columbia College Chicago: History

 Press coverage and local awareness of the college's troubles surrounding Prioritization increased rapidly after Deanna Issacs, a reporter for the Chicago Reader, was shut out of President Warrick Carter's annual State of the College Address to the student body, which had been advertised as "open to the public."
 During the meeting, at which the president had been questioned extensively by students about cutbacks and tuition hikes, Carter appeared to lose his temper at one point, aggressively telling a student to "shut up," in his response to a question about his salary, which exceeds $400,000 per year.
 In addition to the reader, the grievances voiced over the Blueprint | Prioritization cutbacks received coverage in the Chicago Tribune, the Chronicle of Higher Education, and Time Out Chicago.

 As of September 2012, most of the proposed changes from Prioritization had yet to be implemented.
 Programs and departments that were at one point or another slated for cuts include the Center for Black Music Research, the Chicago Jazz Ensemble, the Ellen Stone Belic Institute for the Study of Women and Gender in the Arts and Media, the Fiction Writing Department (whose Chair was let go without explanation after 20+ years of service in April 2011, only to be reinstated just months later after a student uproar over the firing), the college's recycling program, which employed student workers to collect refuse, and the top-10 ranked Cultural Studies program, one of the few standalone undergraduate programs of its kind in the nation.

 On May 9, 2012, President Warrick Carter announced he would retire a year earlier than expected, stepping down at the end of the 2012–13 academic year.

-On July 1, 2013, Dr. Kwang-Wu Kim became Columbia College's 10th president.
-Dr. Kim holds a Doctorate of Musical Arts and an Artist Diploma from the Peabody Institute of Johns Hopkins University, where he studied with the legendary pianist and conductor Leon Fleisher and served as Fleisher's teaching associate.
+On July 1, 2013, Kwang-Wu Kim became Columbia College's 10th president.
+Kim holds a Doctorate of Musical Arts and an Artist Diploma from the Peabody Institute of Johns Hopkins University, where he studied with pianist and conductor Leon Fleisher and served as Fleisher's teaching associate.

-In 2013, Columbia College Chicago was ranked 13th best Film School in the country by The Hollywood Reporter.

-Columbia College Chicago is consistently ranked in The Hollywood Reporter's top 25 schools for music composition.
-In 2018, Hollywood reporter ranked Columbia College Chicago at number 13.
+In February 2024, Kim announced that he would step down as president in July 2024, replaced by an interim president.
+Jerry Tarrer was appointed as the Interim President following Dr. Kim's departure.